petergs/dotfiles/README.md

 # dotfiles

-My configuration files for my linux desktop running Debian and and installation script to ease new setups.
+Configuration files for my linux desktop with an installation script to ease new setups.
 - bspwm
 - sxhkd
 - .Xresources